 Success will always be a wonderful thing, and enjoying your achievements, in itself, isn’t good or bad, but being too attached to them hazardous.
 Even though I get rejected fairly often, I’m often proud of my attempts.
 Would I be happier, and even prouder, if successful?
 Unquestionably.
 But, I can still choose to calibrate success, and accept some level of pride for succeeding in my attempts.
 I chose to ask this girl out on a date.
 I chose to stand in front of an audience and take the risk of mass criticism.
 I chose to start a business.
 And, I may, and often do, fail in each endeavor, but I succeed in my main goals, which are simply to take calculated risks.

-An overarching purpose is to become much more courageous.
-If it happens to be that I succeed, I’ll just feel better about myself, beginning with a foundation of good-enough.
+An overarching purpose of mine is to become much more courageous.
+If I succeed, I’ll simply feel better about myself, beginning with a foundation of being good-enough.
 I’m good-enough if I try because I choose to manifest important values.
 And I’m even good-enough when I fail because I accept that overcoming fear and selfishness will sometimes be too hard, as long as I don’t delude myself into believing that something is too difficult when it isn’t.
 And, I’m good-enough because I self-examine and try my best to be a better man.
 Everything may not happen for a reason, but I consistently make sure it happens with one.